xcp-ng/win-xenbus/README.md

 The XenBus package consists of three device drivers:

-*    xenbus.sys is a bus driver which attaches to a virtual device on the PCI bus and provides child devices for the other XenServer paravirtual device drivers to attach to.
+*    xenbus.sys is a bus driver which attaches to a virtual device on the PCI bus and provides child devices for the other paravirtual device drivers to attach to.

 *    xen.sys is a support library which provides interfaces for communicating with the Xen hypervisor